Latest News

 Missing Barrels

 On Tuesday, the murky picture of crude oil became even more muddy when the IEA reported that it had been unable to account 1,47 million bpd in its global balances.
-This is the equivalent of 1.4% annual demand.
+This is the equivalent of 1,4% of the annual demand.
 The IEA's "unaccounted balance" for July was 850,000 bpd or 370,000 bpd overall for the second-quarter.

 This 1,47 million bpd number is a huge blind spot that has significant implications for global supply and demand.
 According to the IEA, supply exceeded demand by 2,04 million bpd during August.
 This means that, theoretically, oversupply can grow to 3.5 millions bpd, or even shrink to 500,000 bpd.
 This is a big difference which could have an impact on crude oil prices.

-The IEA calculates the global oil balances based on official government data, as well as private company and analyst figures about production, consumption and exports.
+The IEA calculates the global oil balance using data from official government sources as well as private companies and analysts who provide figures on production, consumption and exports.

 Due to the size of the oil market, it is not uncommon for forecasters' calculations to be "holes".
 This can be due to the delays in reporting by government agencies and the absence of certain data sets.